 Other

 Payment structure of this transaction has slightly changed from that explained at the Group Executive Committee (“GEC”) on July 26, 2011.
-At the GEC, SPE explained that Marvel will pay $175M as a net payment for the elimination of merchandising and film financial participation.
+At the GEC, SPE explained that Marvel will pay $175M as a net payment for the elimination of SPE’s merchandising participation and Marvel’s film participation.
 After further negotiation, SPE and Marvel agreed to execute this deal by each making its own payment to the other.
 While the gross payment will differ from the initial explanation, the GEC Secretariat confirmed that that we are allowed to circulate this approval paper because the net payment is essentially the same and the gross payment amount is within the approval limit granted to the Sony Corp.
 CEO.
 In addition, the $280M payment includes $5M of merchandising payment that Marvel owes for the sales up to June 2011.